pbassham/philbassham.com/README.md

 #### Features:
 - Issue = Page or Post
-- Category Pages (using custom field in project)
+- Category Pages (using custom field in the Github project)
 - Tag Pages using github Labels
 - MDX Components
 - public editing option
--
+- Live updating site without a redeploy to Vercel.
+Just need to refresh the homepage and it checks for new issues and builds the pages.

 ## Instructions